Automatic backups with one-click restore.

 EV certificates require a more stringent verification process than OV certificates.
 To understand the basis of this procedure, please refer to the above question about OV certificate verification.
 Please note that EV certificates require you to complete a few extra steps, including proving both physical and operational existence as well as completing a simple telephone call with the Certificate Authority (CA) directly.

-There are a few reasons why this might be the case.
-First, verify what email address you have chosen for the Doman Control Validation email (please note: this is different from the contact information provided during the generation process).
-If you need to change your DCV email, you can use any email on the Whois registration for that domain or one of the five following pre-approved alias email:
+First, verify that the email address selected for Doman Control Validation is correct.
+Please note that this email address may be different from the contact information provided during the certificate generation process.
+If you need to change your DCV email, you can contact your hosting provider or domain registrant to select one of the below five pre-approved alias email addresses:

-If the common name needs to be changed, the only way to do so is by cancelling and reordering the certificate.
+If the common name/domain name needs to be changed, the only way to complete this action is by cancelling and re-purchasing the certificate.

 Please contact your SSL provider and confirm what source the Certificate Authority (CA) pulled the telephone number from and then seek the proper method of updating that number or creating a new listing.
 Your provider should be able to advise you on how to create an appropriate listing.